Emerjoin/Hi-Framework-docs/2.3.1/tutorials/docs-project/topics/01_tutorials/03_frontiers/02_bean-validation.md

 Bean validation is a validation API based in annotations, specified as the __JSR 303__.<br>
 You can read more about it [here](http://beanvalidation.org/).<br>

-Hi-Framework considers the use of bean validation on frontier methods arguments, as the following exception shows:
+Hi-Framework considers the use of bean validation on frontier methods arguments, as the following example shows:

 ```java